Gouache

 Designer's or artist's gouache uses high-quality pigments to achieve vibrant, lightfast colours that are smooth and solid.
 It dries quickly, delivers bold results, and doesn't require any additional mediums.
 It's popular among students and commercial artists and is often a required material in art colleges.
 Gouache can be used directly from the tube or thinned with water for washes, but it doesn't allow for building up multiple layers like pure watercolour.
 Unlike acrylic, gouache isn’t waterproof when dry.

-12 results found for "Gouache"
+12 result found for "Gouache"

 article